Course Outline

 GraphX for Government

-- Overview of the GraphX library for government data analysis
+- Overview of the GraphX library

-- GraphX APIs and their application in government workflows
+- GraphX APIs and functionalities

 -